IgniteUI/indigo-design-docfx/en/components/rating.md

 ---
 title: Rating - Design System Component
 _description: The Rating component lets users apply a rating to an item or experience, such as an image, a forum post, an item for sale in a marketplace, and more.
-_keywords: Design Systems, Design Systems UX, UI kit, Figma, Figma to Angular, Export code from Figma, Figma to HTML, Figma UI kits, Sketch, Ignite UI for Angular, Sketch to Angular, Angular, Angular Design System, Export code from Sketch, Design Kits for Angular, Sketch HTML, Sketch to HTML, Sketch UI kits
+_keywords: Design Systems, Design Systems UX, UI kit, Figma, Figma to Angular, Export code from Figma, Figma to HTML, Figma UI kits, Ignite UI for Angular, Angular, Angular Design System, Design Kits for Angular, Figma HTML
 ---

 # Rating